The stress-free guide to buying your first home.

 Which Home Loan Is Right For Me?

 With so many different loan products on the market, finding a home loan is not as simple as it used to be.
 There is a range of options available to you that may save you money, provide you with greater flexibility and peace of mind.

 Charter Group Finance consultants use their expertise and experience in the home loan market coupled with a unique computer software program that enables them to compare hundreds of loans in a matter of minutes.
 Our consultants will then be able to provide you with a short list of loans that are both competitive and suitable – simplifying the loan selection process.

-When introduced it was a non means tested grant of $7000.
-In recent times we have witnessed changes to the scheme which has seen the initial grant boosted as high as $21000.
+When introduced it was a non-means tested grant of $7,000.
+Over the past 15 years we have witnessed many changes to the scheme which at one point saw the initial grant boosted as high as $24,000!!

 The FHOG is a national scheme which is administered by each State and Territory.
-As such, there may be different incentives offered in each area such as reductions in stamp duty or other concessions.
+As such, there are different incentives offered in each area such as reductions in stamp duty or other concessions.

 We can help you to access the First Home Benefits you may be entitled to and can discuss your eligibility to these funds, so please call us to have a chat.

 If you would like more information, please visit this Government website which has links to each State’s relevant information www.firsthome.gov.au

 How much you can borrow, also known as your borrowing capacity, will depend on how much of a deposit you have, your current income and what expense commitments you have.
 It will also vary from lender to lender.